1000 Series: School & Community Relations

 8. A list of staff to be employed and their compensation.

-4. When items #1 and #2 (refer above) are completed, the chief financial/operating officer will notify the local representative of the district's insurance carrier that the district has sanctioned the activity and request that the sponsors and participants be included under the protection of the district's insurance coverage.
+4. When items #1 and #2 above are completed, the Chief Financial/Operating Officer will notify the local representative of the district's insurance carrier that the district has sanctioned the activity and request that the sponsors and participants be included under the protection of the district's insurance coverage.

-5. If participants are charged a fee by the sponsors, $1.00/participant may be charged to the sponsors by the district to partially offset district expenses.
-There will be no fee charged by the district if no fee is charged to participants.
+5. If participants are charged a fee by the sponsors, the district may charge the sponsors $1.00/participant to partially offset district expenses.
+The district will not charge the sponsors if there is no fee charged to participants.
 Payment is due with the filing of the final report.

-6. An accurate final report showing all pertinent information will be filed with the chief financial/operating officer within two weeks of the completion of the event.
-Failure to file a report within this timeline may result in loss of rent-free access to Linn-Mar facilities/equipment for future events.
+6. An accurate final report showing all pertinent information will be filed with the Chief Financial/Operating Officer within two weeks of the completion of the event.
+Failure to file a report within this timeline may result in loss of rent-free access to Linn-Mar facilities and/or equipment for future events.
 The report will include a list of participants, a list of employees, total fee income, donation income (cash/goods/services), a list of expenses, a list of compensation, and any other information requested.

 Adopted: 4/91